dclong/blog/misc/content/2020-11-01-spark-issue-Container-killed-by-YARN-for-exceeding-memory-limits.markdown

 [Container killed by YARN for exceeding memory limits](https://www.cnblogs.com/zz-ksw/p/11403622.html) have good discussions on solutions to fix the issue including some low-level explanation of the issue.

+## Possible Causes

+1. due to bug in YARN

+2. data skew (e.g., big data table but not partitioned)

 ## Solutions